-Film Casualty crafts Short-Term Policies to cover a filmmakers single film project of any duration, whether it's a four-month feature film or a two-week commercial shoot.
+Film Casualty crafts Short-Term Policies to cover a filmmakers single film project of most durations, whether it's a four-month feature film or a two-week commercial shoot.
 Every production is unique.
 Insurance policies and contract agreements can change with every project, get in touch with us today to walk through your insurance requirements and secure coverage.

 Commercial General Liability insurance covers filmmaking premises and locations, within the United States and Canada, for bodily injury or property damage from events occurring during your production.
 This coverage also protects you from lawsuits if someone who is not a direct employee is injured during your production.
 General Liability policies also cover accidental property damage.
 The policy you get from Film Casualty has some of the broadest business insurance available anywhere.
 Learn more about Commercial General Liability.

-Commercial Auto covers your production for accidents, injuries and other incidents while using owned, rented and borrowed vehicles.
+Auto protections cover your production for accidents, injuries and other incidents while using rented and borrowed vehicles.
 Just like the auto coverage for your personal vehicle, you're legally required to carry Auto liability coverage for third parties; you can choose Comprehensive & Collision coverage that also covers damage to your production vehicles.
-We strongly recommend this.
-The incremental cost represents a major reduction in your exposure to loss.

 Film Production Package

 The Film Production Package coverage includes a lot of things related to your work.
-The Package covers rented and owned equipment, props, sets and wardrobe, negatives and faulty stock, extra expenses, cast, third-party property, unexpected Civil Authority expenses and more.
+The Package can cover rented and owned equipment, props, sets and wardrobe, negatives and faulty stock, extra expenses, cast, third-party property, unexpected Civil Authority expenses and more.

 Sweating the details up front can pay off when you define your Film Production Package policy.
 If you're confused about what you need to insure and what you can insure, Film Casualty is here to help you make the informed decision.